"The best time you will spend on Earth." - Mother Teresa

 Please join us as we accept this invitation to spend a special hour with Jesus!

-Adoration is 9:00 AM to Noon, Fridays, in the Chapel, except as listed below for First Friday and when the office is closed.
+Adoration is 9:00 AM to Noon, Fridays, in the Chapel, except as listed below for First Friday or when the office is closed.

 XLT (Exalt)